⚡ Quick Facts: 15 kid-friendly attractions | ¥800 daily Metro pass saves 40% | Stroller-friendly trains & stations | Hotel prices up 25% vs 2024

 - Rain Plan: teamLab Planets, Tokyo National Museum, or Aqua City Odaiba

-Tokyo’s transport network is efficient and reliable, making it easy for families.
+Tokyo's transport network is efficient and reliable, making it surprisingly easy for families with young children.

 Transportation Options: